 What Is Google’s Mobile First Index?

 Historically, Google categorised or indexed pages of your website by primarily crawling the desktop version of your website and ranking it based on the content it found.
-When Google’s mobile first index is rolled out in 2018, it will give ranking priority based on the content that appears on the mobile version of your website.
+Google’s mobile first index was launched in 2018, and ranks priority based on the content that appears on the mobile version of your website.
 This means that, if your website is not mobile friendly, it could well have an impact on your overall ranking in search engines.

 What Is A Mobile Friendly Website?